ssvassiliev/Summer_School_General/_episodes/07-input_output.md

 teaching: 10
 exercises: 5
 questions:
-- How is input/output in HPC clusters organized?
+- How is input/output in the HPC clusters organized?
 - How do I optimize input/output in HPC environment?
 objectives:
 - Sketch the storage structure of a generic, typical cluster